wallarm/product-documentation/docs/latest/installation/kubernetes/kong-ingress-controller/customization.md

-# Customizing Kong Ingress Controller with integrated Wallarm services
+# Customizing Kong Ingress Controller with Integrated Wallarm Services

 This article instructs you on the safe and effective customization of the [Kong Ingress Controller with integrated Wallarm services](deployment.md).